-In the event that the police equipment to be installed requires a park/neutral signal, there is a specific circuit that should be used.
-As illustrated in the Crown Victoria Wiring Diagram manual, circuit 262 (BR/PK) is routed from the CJB fuse 12, to the digital transmission range sensor C167 Pin 12.
-This is the recommended circuit segment to be spliced into when a park/neutral signal is needed.
+In the event that the police equipment to be installed requires a PARK/NEUTRAL signal, there is a specific circuit that should be used.
+As illustrated in the Crown Victoria Wiring Diagram manual, circuit 262 (BR/PK) is routed from the CJB fuse 1, to the digital transmission range sensor C167 Pin 12.
 Refer to Splices and Repairs under General Guidelines in Section 2 of this Guide.